Who is Credence Resource Management?

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.

-A collection agency is still allowed to contact you about unpaid debts, but they can no longer sue you for them, and you are not required to pay them.
+A collection agency is still allowed to contact you about your debt, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing Credence Resource Management accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Credence Resource Management accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.